Why is love bombing called what it is?

 She was the smartest, wonderful, incredible woman in the world, he said.

 First came all the teddy bears.
-When he found out that she collected unicorns, he bought her those too.
-She was better than him but she had to be his.
-Had to.
-Had to.
+When he found out she collected unicorns, he bought her those too.
+She was better than him, but she had to be his.
 Had to.

 Matt emotionally worked on her father and her girlfriends as well.

 In the beginning, Matt’s behavior was perfect and plausible.
-There’s nothing wrong with someone thinking you’re wonderful.
+There’s nothing wrong with someone thinking you’re lovely.

 The problem happens partly because the whole relationship moves along so fast the sociopath doesn’t have time to doesn’t have time to reveal him or herself.

-When I was hearing the story later after Matt had gone through her entire unicorn collection, throwing the ceramic ones out of their second floor apartment window so they’d shatter on the asphalt below (the stuffed ones Matt ripped apart or cut with a knife), it sounded like the relationship progressed had very fast over a two-week period.
-Matt’s behavior at the end of the relationship was designed to physically and mentally hurt Terri, to absolutely destroy her.
+I heard the story after Matt had gone through her entire unicorn collection.
+He threw the ceramic ones out of their second-floor apartment window.
+The figurines shattered on the asphalt below, the stuffed ones Matt ripped apart or cut with a knife.
+Matt’s behavior at the end of the relationship was designed to physically and mentally hurt Terri to destroy her.

 To help Terri was to risk crossing Matt, but Terri’s friends did anyway.
-That’s what you do when your friend is threatened and when someone is being especially cruel.
-A line had been crossed.
+That’s what you do when your friend gets threatened and when someone is exceptionally cruel.
+The perpetrator crosses a line.